What maths reporting and data is available on Freckle?

 The Report Cards are great for looking at current pupil steps.
 Teachers can quickly see how pupils are progressing in each unit and identify where they might need extra practice, and are useful for creating objectives-based report cards for each pupil.
 These report cards are easy to print out or screenshot.
 They are a great way to track pupil progress throughout the year.
 They are even great to share with parents at meetings and discussions.

 The Performance by Objective Report displays all objectives that your class has practised.
 This report shows teachers how pupils are doing in each objective, showing how many pupils are performing at < 50%, between 50–80% and > 80% for each objective.
 This allows teachers to quickly identify which objectives to reteach in the classroom and isolates whether each objective needs a whole group reteach (most pupils fall under 50%) or a small group reteach (small group of pupils fall under 50%).
-In the Premium Edition, teachers are able to see exactly which pupils are in each accuracy bucket and reassign the objective to target pupils.
+In the Premium Edition, teachers are able to see exactly which pupils are in each accuracy category and reassign the objective to target pupils.
 Teachers can also assign practice on the objective to all pupils or a specific performance group directly from the report, as well as seeing example questions or additional resources to help with teaching/reteaching.

 The Pupil Target Setting Report shows teachers the targets set by each pupil in their class and how pupils are progressing towards those targets.
 This is a great way to help encourage pupils and monitor their progress towards achieving what they set out to do during the week.
 It also allows teachers to reward those pupils who meet their targets.